How much does app development cost in 2021?

 Costs depend on what you want in your app and what it takes to build it.

-From a development company’s perspective, costs to develop a mobile app based on average Eastern European hourly rate ($40) range, as follows:
+From a development company’s perspective, costs of app development for startups based on average Eastern European hourly rate ($50) range, as follows:

 Why the wide range?
 No two projects are alike.
 The cost of creating an app depends on several factors: